Choose your settings

 A regular customer goes in for her monthly hair colour appointment.
 She and her stylist talk it over, and the stylist decides to try something new by changing up the colour.
 A few minutes after the stylist applies the dye, the customer notices a burning sensation.
 The stylist realizes that the scalp has been severely burned by the bleaching process.
 If the hairdresser has professional liability insurance, it could cover the costs of any potential lawsuit.

-In fulfilling their role, directors and officers of condo syndicates can sometimes make errors for which they are liable.
-This form of liability insurance covers financial losses resulting from malpractice or breach of obligation committed by directors and officers of a condominium building as part of their duties.
-This coverage has been mandatory for condominium properties since 2021.
+In fulfilling their role, the directors and officers of a condominium corporation can sometimes make errors for which they are liable.
+Condominim Corporation Directors and Officers Liability Insurance may cover financial losses and legal defence costs in the event of a lawsuit alleging wrongful acts by the directors and officers of a condominium building as part of their duties.

-For example, say the syndicate's governing documents state that condo owners aren't allowed to have a BBQ on their balcony.
-The syndicate doesn't enforce the rule, and a condo owner's BBQ explodes and damages the neighbouring units.
-The insurers for the owners affected by the explosion sue the syndicate.
-Liability insurance for condo syndicate directors and officers would cover any financial losses resulting from malpractice or breach of obligation.
+For example, say the condominium corporation governing documents state that condo owners are not allowed to have a BBQ on their balcony.
+The condominium corporation doesn't enforce the rule, and a condo owner's BBQ explodes and damages the neighbouring units.
+The insurers for the owners affected by the explosion sue the condominium corporation.
+Directors and Officers liability insurance could cover any financial losses resulting from wrongful acts.

 Get insurance that puts your business first